 Along with the huckleberry pies were yellow cups of custard and other things the old time cooks knew how to make, were prepared in the brick oven.
 "It was all done with a simple 'twist of the wrist.'
 There was no tinkering with dampers and other contrivances tar are a part of the modern stove or range."

-Page 3 of 3 - He continued, "But there isn't a brick oven left in Hawley.
+He continued, "But there isn't a brick oven left in Hawley.
 Shanty Hill has become Marble Hill.
 You can search it from end to end, and all the information you will be able to get will be that 'just about here,' or 'right over yonder,' is where the old brick oven I've heard father and mother talk about used to stand.'"

 Firewood had become harder to find.
 The fuel problem drove out the brick ovens and open fireplaces.
 "The tendency nowadays is to get the most service out of the smallest quantify of fuel," the writer noted in the 1913 article.
 "And, undoubtedly, the modern stove one of these days will flow in the wake of the brick ovens and we shall bake our bread and boil our coffee by electricity or by solar heat."

 He added, "As to baked beans, all the kind people get nowadays are the much vaunted, but miserable apologies, the kinds that are daubed up with tomatoes, and come in cans, and are baked by who knows where or how?
 And try to palm themselves off on us as the genuine article."

 We might wonder, 100 years later, what the corespondent would have said about our microwave ovens and frozen foods.